 FIG. 2: POWDERED CHARACTERISTICS OF THE STEM PARTS OF NYCTANTHES ARBOR-TRISTIS SHOWING A: COLLENCHYMA CELL (CC) B: PARENCHYMA CELLS (PC) C: CALCIUM OXALATE CRYSTALS (CO) D: XYLEM VESSELS (XV) E: FIBER

-Physicochemical Parameters: Ash value of the drug gives idea about earthy matter or inorganic composition and other impurities present along with the drug.
-Various physicochemical parameters such as total ash, acid insoluble ash and water soluble ash of Nyctanthes arbor-tristis stem were found to be 8.69 ± 0.17, 0.21 ± 0.11 and 3.92 ± 0.05% w/w, respectively.
+Physicochemical Parameters: Ash value of the drug gives an idea about the earthy matter or inorganic composition and other impurities present along with the drug.
+Various physicochemical parameters such as total ash, acid insoluble ash, and water soluble ash of Nyctanthes arbor-tristis stem were found to be 8.69 ± 0.17, 0.21 ± 0.11 and 3.92 ± 0.05% w/w, respectively.
 However, 15.93 ± 0.46% w/w alcohol soluble and 18.31 ± 0.46% w/w water soluble extractives were observed.
 The moisture content of stem powder was nearly 5.49 ± 0.02% w/w Table 1.